-Figure 40: Schematic connection for the TRT800H transponder.

-Nesis are shown.
+Figure 42 shows connection schematics.
+The D-SUB 25 connector on the transponder side is multipurpose connector.
+Only connection related to the Nesis are shown.
 The communication is unidirectional only - Nesis transmits GPS data on TX and transponder receives the data on RX.